Spacetime diagram: Case of non-inertial reference frames

 The photon world lines are determined using the metric with $d \tau = 0$.
 The light cones are deformed according to the position.
 In an inertial reference frame a free particle has a straight world line.
 In a non-inertial reference frame the world line of a free particle is curved.

-Let's take the example of the fall of an object dropped without initial velocity from a rocket.
+Take the example of the fall of an object dropped without initial velocity from a rocket.
 The rocket has a uniformly accelerated motion with respect to an inertial reference frame.
 As can be seen from Fig 6-2 of a Minkowski diagram in a non-inertial reference frame, the object once dropped, gains speed, reaches a maximum, and then sees its speed decrease and asymptotically cancel on the horizon where its proper time freezes at $t_\text{H}$.
 The velocity is measured by an observer at rest in the accelerated rocket.